Wentworth Falls Loop

 Quality of track

-2.4km of this walk follows a clear and well formed track or trail and another 1.5km follows a formed track, with some branches and other obstacles.
-The remaining (670m) follows a smooth and hardened path.
+Around 320m of this walk follows a clear and well formed track or trail, whilst the remaining 55m follows a smooth and hardened path.

 Signs